Rongjiehuang/FastDiff/readme.md

 ```
 Generated wav files are saved in `checkpoints/$your_experiment_name/` by default.<br>

 Note: If you find the output wav noisy, it's likely because of the mel-preprocessing mismatch between the acoustic and vocoder models.
-Please tackle this mismatch or use the provided validated acoustic model,  and now we have: [PortaSpeech](https://huggingface.co/spaces/NATSpeech/PortaSpeech/tree/main)

 # Train your own model